 Data analytics tools and techniques are used by a wide variety of industries to analyze vast datasets, extract information, develop predictive models, and make better decisions.
 In recent years, there has been an explosion in demand for skilled data analysts, with starting salaries in six figures for some application areas.

 WSU’s Bachelor of Science in Data Analytics, available 100% online, prepares students for careers in the emerging, high-demand field of big data.
 You will learn the tools and techniques to collect, manage, explore and analyze large, complex datasets.
 You will also gain the skills to effectively communicate your findings to help companies in a wide range of industries make better business decisions.
 The interdisciplinary curriculum includes courses in data analytics, computer science, statistics, math and communication.
 The skills you will learn are highly transferable and graduates can use their knowledge to bring value to a wide spectrum of industries.

-- WSU is one of only two research universities in the U.S. to offer an undergraduate degree specifically designed to prepare students for leadership in data analytics.
+- WSU is one of a handful of universities in the U.S. to offer an online undergraduate degree specifically designed to prepare students for leadership in data analytics.

 - Core data skills acquired in the degree enable you to work as a data analyst in diverse employment sectors, including manufacturing, e-commerce, transportation, retail, health care, government, insurance, finance, education, environmental management, and more.

-- You will have extensive “hands-on” opportunities to work with real industry and academic datasets that will prepare you for well-paid job opportunities.
+- You will have extensive “hands-on” opportunities to work with real industry datasets that will prepare you for well-paid job opportunities.